 If You Have More Time and Budget

-- Take the Sohoton Cove (Bucas Grande Islands) Tour, especially during summer where you can witness the stingless jellyfish swimming and chilling in the waters.
+- Take the Sohoton Cove (Bucas Grande Islands) Tour, especially during summer where you can witness the stingless jellyfish swimming in the waters.

 Be responsible tourists and travelers!